govuk-one-login/mobile-ios-common/Sources/GDSCommon/Patterns/README.md

 The content on the screen is set from the `viewModel`, which must conform to the `OptionViewModel` protocol.

-## GDSError
+## GDSErrorScreen
-This screen is typically used as an error screen, consisting of an optional alert icon, a title, body and the option of one, two or three buttons.
+This screen is typically used as an error screen, consisting of an alert icon, a title, body and the option of no, one, two or three buttons.
-A `UIStackView` holds the `errorImageView` and encases a second `UIStackView` which holds the `errorTitle` and `errorBody`.
-These views are placed within a `ScrollView`.
+A container `UIStackView` holds the `scrollView` and the `bottomStackView`.

-The `primaryButton`, `secondaryButton` and `tertiaryButton` are placed in a `UIStackView`, below the `ScrollView`.
+The `bottomStackView` holds a nested `UIStackView` which contains the action buttons.

+The `ScrollView` contains another `UIStackView` containing spacers and another `UIStackView` containing the Icon (`imageView`) and title (`titleLabel`), and another `UIStackView` to contain the array of body content views generate from the `[ScreenBodyItem]` array passed into the view model.

-`GDSErrorViewController` inherits from `BaseViewController`, so a navigation back button and right bar button can be configured.
+`GDSErrorScreen` inherits from `BaseViewController`, so a navigation back button and right bar button can be configured.
 If this screen should be presented as a modal view, this should be done at the call site.

 A navigation item can be configured:
-- The `primaryButton`'s action is set from the ``primaryButtonViewModel`` in the ``GDSErrorViewModel`` protocol.
-- The `secondaryButton`'s action is set from the ``secondaryButtonViewModel`` in the ``GDSErrorViewModel`` protocol.
-- The `tertiaryButton`'s action is set from the ``tertiaryButtonViewModel` in the ``GDSTertiaryButtonViewModel`` protocol.
+- An array of `ButtonViewModel` passed into the view model `GDSErrorViewModelV3`, then presents either none, one, two three buttons.
+- The first in the array is always treated as the `PrimaryButton` and all others as `SecondaryButton`

 If the viewModel conforms to BaseViewModel:
 - A back button can be set via the `hideBackButton` boolean property on the view controller